-Appears to be a bit younger than the others; Jeremiah pokes him (page 91), saying "a boy not much older than this here youngster".
+Appears to be a bit younger than the others; Jeremiah pokes him (page 91, chapter 12), saying "a boy not much older than this here youngster".

-If the story is placed quite early (between book 3 and book 4 is the only option now), Tinker, at 9 years old, is only a couple of years younger than Anne.
+If the story is placed quite early (between book 3 and book 4 is the only option now, as shown on the Alternate Timeline page), Tinker, at 9 years old, is only a couple of years younger than Anne.
 This is tricky to do, though.

 Jeremiah must be in his mid eighties.

-Tom the Tobacconist says (page 99) Jeremiah "Never forgets a thing, even if it happened eighty or more years ago!"
+Tom the Tobacconist says (page 99, start of chapter 13) Jeremiah "Never forgets a thing, even if it happened eighty or more years ago!"